OXID-eSales/developer_documentation/update/eshop_from_65_to_7/update-to-7-strategies.rst

 Stay on latest Shop version 6 for as long as possible and prepare shop, theme and modules to fit as good a possible for OXID 7 with the new Twig engine.
 In case you insist on staying with Smarty engine (which we will not support beyond OXID 7.0) please switch to next section and proceed with OXID eShop 7.0.

+* And here's the good news about Twig Engine: we got a (not production ready) version of Twig template Engine that works with OXID 6.5 and a twig based theme as well.
+  Installing twig engine on 6.5 is dead easy: just add twig components via composer, add twig admin theme and twig theme and it will work.
+Just be aware that it's not production ready.
+The shop only has one interface where the template engine gets hooked in.
+  Installing twig components into 6.5 shop load twig component's services.yaml after the original yaml file and so overrides the shop's originally registered template engine interface.

+//Let's assume you got your working module which only contains smarty templates activated

 * Do not use jquery, use vanilla Javascript, it makes the change from smarty to twig engine easier.